-Trade receivables pertain to billed portion of contract asset and current asset.
+Trade receivables pertain to the billed portion of contract assets and current asset.

-The average credit period on sale of services is within thirty (30) days or may vary depending on the agreement with customers.
+The average credit period on the sale of services is within thirty (30) days or may vary depending on the agreement with customers.
 No interest is charged on outstanding balance of trade receivables.

 Trade receivables disclosed above include amounts which are past due at the end of the reporting period but against which the Company has not recognized an allowance for doubtful receivables because there has not been a significant change in credit quality and the amounts are still considered recoverable.
-The Company does not hold any collateral or other credit enhancements over these balances nor does it have a legal right of offset against any amounts owed by the Company to the counterparty.
+The Company does not hold any collateral or other credit enhancements over these balances, nor does it have a legal right to offset against any amounts owed by the Company to the counterparty.

-The movements in the allowance for credit losses are as follows:
+The movements in the allowance for expected credit losses are as follows:

-2022 2021
+2023 2022

-Balance at April 1 Allowance for expected credit losses (Note 29) P 4,099,067 170,812 ₽ 2,126,672 1,972,395
+Balance at April 1 Provision for expected credit losses (Note 29) ₽ 4,269,879 1,934,790 ₽ 4,099,067 170,812

-Balance at March 31 P 4,269,879 P 4,099,067
+Balance at March 31 ₽ 6,204,669 ₽ 4,269,879